logicmagix/XTide86/README.md

 # Tide42 NEWS:
 06.01.25 Added a new AppendToEditor function that lets you seamlessly append selected text from visual mode to another editor buffer with a single keypress.
 Enjoy a smooth workflow with silent operation or optional verbose debugging for easy troubleshooting!

+NOTICE FOR EXISTING USERS!!
+Xtide86 has been renamed tide42 shortly after its release.
+This reflects a change that is meant to be geared towards you, the user, and your own questions, solutions, and outcomes.

+If your repo is on main:
+- cd ~/PATH/TO/REPO
+- git fetch origin
+- git restore .
+- git checkout stable
+- git pull origin stable
+- chmod +x install.sh
+- ./install.com
+- All alias logic is handled by install.sh so that --update remains functional.
+Simply run xtide86 --update from anywhere and use either xtide86 or tide42 to launch.

 - Added global `set noswapfile` to prevent swap creation on startup
 - Re-enabled swapfile only for non-NERDTree buffers via BufWinEnter autocmd
 - Eliminated rare `.swp` file generation in terminal sessions